Sealing and verifying a Scrive document

 Guardtime organises the hash values of multiple documents into a structure known as a Merkle tree.
 The combined hash values of all the documents in the Merkle tree are used to compute a single hash value which is assigned to the root of the tree - the top level hash.

-Note that diagrams of Merkle trees may depict the root of the tree at the top or the bottom.
 The important concept is that the top level hash is the root of the tree.
 It is mathematically linked to all the other hashes in the tree in such a way that you can verify your document’s integrity as long as you have:

 the sealed document